This article is brought to you by Aura.

 • Your account information can be leaked in data breaches.
 If a company with which you shared sensitive information gets hacked, your data may end up in the hands of cybercriminals.
 You may not know that your data is vulnerable until you find it for sale on the Dark Web.

 The bottom line: You need more than antivirus software.
 Modern online threats go way beyond viruses and malware.
-Aura’s all-in-one digital security solution provides protection against viruses, hacking, identity theft, financial fraud, and more.
-Try Aura free for 14 days and keep yourself safe.
+Aura’s all-in-one digital security solution provides protection against viruses, hacking, identity theft, financial fraud, and more — plans start at just $3/month.

 How To Keep Your Mac (and Online Accounts) Safe From Hackers